lxj1999/lxj1999.github.io/_pages/about.md

   - Utilized EES to calculate and do strength checks of all parameters of the reducer in a truck based on given torque and power.
   - Utilized SolidWorks to model the three-stage cylindrical gear reducer.
 - *2019.02 - 2019.03*, Injection Molding Design and Simulation, UW-Madison
-  - Utilized Moldex3D to design and simulate polymer flow in designated component mould.
+  - Utilized Moldex3D to design and simulate polymer flow in the designated component mould.

 # 💻 Internships
 - *2022.11 - 2023.11*, CD Capital, Department of Medical Device Investment, Investment Analyst Intern
   - Involved in investment analysis on medical devices, mainly ophthalmology surgical robots, endourology surgical robots, and minimally invasive neuromodulation.
 - *2021.07 - 2022.08*, Xi'an Jiaotong University, Department of Mechanical Engineering, Research Assistant
-  - Involved in 'Terahertz Detectors Based on Carbon Nanomaterials' project.
+  - Involved in the 'Terahertz Detectors Based on Carbon Nanomaterials' project.
-  - Involved in 'Test Verification of Key Equipment Failure Type Identification and Failure Prediction' project.
+  - Involved in the 'Test Verification of Key Equipment Failure Type Identification and Failure Prediction' project.
 - *2019.06 - 2019.07*, GE Healthcare (Wuxi), Department of Anesthesia Machine, Summer Intern
-  - Involved in the CAD drawing, acid resistance test, fatigue test, and tightness test for the anaesthetic machine.
+  - Involved in the CAD drawing, acid resistance test, fatigue test, and tightness test for the anesthetic machine.

 # 🎖 Honors and Awards
 - *2021.11* Second Prize in the Excellent General Course Paper and Teaching Outcome, Xi’an Jiaotong University